|

 Virginia.
 Its cemetery is located at 7725 Porters Rd. and adjoins the cemetery belonging to New Green Mountain Baptist Church of

 Esmont.
-New Green Mountain Cemetery contains approximately 159 gravestones and numerous unmarked graves or graves with illegible
+In September 2017, New Green Mountain Cemetery contained approximately 171 gravestones and numerous unmarked graves or graves with illegible

 gravestones.
 Directions to New Green Mountain Baptist Church Cemetery from Scottsville Museum: from Scottsville Museum: Go West on Main Street and turn right on Valley Street.
 Continue up